 What about academic achievement?

 Nibras International School is located on a very large site at the main entrance to Dubai Investments Park.
 It is surrounded by grass playing fields and has plentiful outdoor space and facilities for both sports and play.
 Outdoor play areas have recently been refurbished as part of the investment in the school by its new owners.
 The building itself - in the shape of an E over two floors - is spacious, offering large rooms, all with outdoor aspect, which have recently been updated.
-More investment in improvement of the facilities is planned.

 What the inspectors say

 The most recent KHDA inspection (2019/2020) took place in November 2019.
 The rating was again Acceptable.